Partial alignment between jets and megamasers: Coherent versus selective accretion: Implications of the observed alignment and future prospects

 \section{Implications of the observed alignment and future prospects}

-Our study quantified the statistical evidence for a significant degree of (three-dimensional) alignment between the direction of the jet propagation ($\hat{j}$) and that of the angular momentum of 0.1-1 pc scale megamaser discs ($\hat{m}$).
-In our reference model, in which the megamaser disc plane is realistically assumed to be observed edge-on, the angle between $\hat{j}$ and $\hat{m}$ is constrained to be smaller than $\Theta_{\rm max, EO}= {49^{\circ}}^{+19^\circ}_{-10^\circ}$ at $90\%$ confidence.
-The degree of alignment is even higher --at equal confidence-- relaxing the assumption of edge-on megamaser discs $\Theta_{\rm max, ISO}={35^{\circ}}^{+28^\circ}_{-15^\circ}$ , demonstrating the solidity of our findings.
+Our study quantified the statistical evidence for a significant degree of three-dimensional alignment between the direction of the jet propagation ($\hat{j}$) and that of the angular momentum of 0.1--1 pc-scale megamaser disks ($\hat{m}$).
+In our reference model, where the megamaser disk plane is realistically assumed to be observed edge-on, the angle between $\hat{j}$ and $\hat{m}$ is constrained to be smaller than $\Theta_{\rm max, EO}= {49^{\circ}}^{+19^\circ}_{-10^\circ}$ at $90\%$ confidence.
+Relaxing the assumption of edge-on megamaser disks, the degree of alignment is even higher (at the same confidence level $\Theta_{\rm max, ISO}={35^{\circ}}^{+28^\circ}_{-15^\circ}$).
+This further demonstrates the solidity of our findings.